tonypony220/starknet-devnet/page/docs/guide/run.md

                        [--hide-predeployed-contracts] [--start-time START_TIME] [--gas-price GAS_PRICE] [--allow-max-fee-zero]
                        [--timeout TIMEOUT] [--account-class ACCOUNT_CLASS] [--fork-network FORK_NETWORK] [--fork-block FORK_BLOCK]
                        [--fork-retries FORK_RETRIES] [--chain-id CHAIN_ID] [--disable-rpc-request-validation]
-                       [--disable-rpc-response-validation] [--hide-logs]
+                       [--disable-rpc-response-validation] [--hide-server-logs]

 Run a local instance of Starknet Devnet

 optional arguments:
   -h, --help            show this help message and exit -v, --version         Print the version
   --verbose             Show more verbose output.
-Has higher priority than --hide-logs and --hide-predeployed-contracts --host HOST           Specify the address to listen at; defaults to 127.0.0.1 (use the address the program outputs on start)
+Has higher priority than --hide-server-logs and --hide-predeployed-contracts
+  --host HOST           Specify the address to listen at; defaults to 127.0.0.1 (use the address the program outputs on start)
   --port PORT, -p PORT  Specify the port to listen at; defaults to 5050 --load-path LOAD_PATH